 This job has been great for building our brand.
 We’ve been really fortunate to have had this opportunity, and we’re excited that it showcases both our style and capabilities within the industry.

 Can you tell us about your process for this project?

-For this particular job, we used machine screws and threaded each connection/transition by hand.
-This required drilling/countersinking 108 holes by hand and threading half of them.
+For this particular job, we used machine screws and threaded each connection and transition by hand.
+This required drilling and countersinking 108 holes by hand and threading half of them.
 This can be a very time consuming process and accuracy is crucial for the entire set to line up, while remaining plum in both directions.
 So for me, this meant a lot of time back and forth between the site and the drill press at my shop.
 Because it’s tedious, it’s a step that often gets overlooked.
 However, when it’s incorporated into a piece, in my personal opinion, this simple process takes a makers product to the next level.
 It creates seamless connections and provides that clean look that both the client and I were striving for.